kanety/mail-jdec/README.md

 # Mail::Jdec

-A mail patch for decoding some inproper mails.
+A mail patch for decoding some improper mails.

 ## Dependencies